-Choosing from the many places to visit in Thailand can be daunting, particularly if you only have a short time in the country.
-There's a reason why Thailand draws over 20 million international visitors a year: the country has a lot to offer!
+Choosing from the many great places to visit in Thailand is tough, especially if you only have a short time in the country.
+There's a reason why Thailand consistently remains one of the most visited countries in the world!

-Although still busy with traffic, Thailand's northern capital has a completely different vibe than Bangkok.
+Although still busy with traffic, Thailand's northern capital of Chiang Mai has a completely different vibe than Bangkok.

 Slightly cooler weather from the green hills and plenty of tourist activities keep visitors coming in growing numbers.
 A large community of entrepreneurs and artists have chosen to call Chiang Mai home, invariably attracted to that vibe and friendliness felt in the north.